shysudo/make_new/README.md

 # Golang make and new

-In golang both make and new are premitives for allocating memory, but still there are some difference between them
+In golang both make and new are premitives for allocating memory, but still there are some difference between them.

-We can explore more on them below
+We can explore more on them below.

 ## defination of the 'new' function